 Why Do Betta Fish Flare?

-Your betta fish flares for a number of reasons.
-Here they are!
+Your betta fish flares for a number of reasons, and we’ve got them all listed here for you.

 In the wild, betta fish live in slow, stagnant waters, rice paddies, and even puddles.
 During the dry season, when the water levels fall, food and mates become scarce, and a male betta does everything he can to protect his patch.